microsoft/sbom-tool/docs/api-version-4-migration-guide.md

 # Migrating to the version 4 API from the version 3 API

 This release includes breaking changes to the API.
 Most API consumers will be impacted by the [casing changes](#casing-changes).
-Only a few customers are likely to be impacted by either the [potential ambiguities](#potential-ambiguities) or the [functional changes](#functional-changes).
+Only a few customers are likely to be impacted by the [functional changes](#functional-changes).

-## Potential ambiguities

-We added `Microsoft.Sbom.Api.Workfows.Helpers.GenerationResult`, which created a potential ambiguity between `Microsoft.Sbom.Extensions.Entities.GenerationResult`.
-If any ambiguity errors occur, `Microsoft.Sbom.Extensions.Entities.GenerationResult` is the one that existed in the previous interface.

 ## Casing changes